-Aside from the existential threat currently occupying our White House, another culprit in this uniquely American response to the coronavirus crisis has, thus far, escaped scrutiny.
-That scoundrel is the Health Insurance Industry.
+Aside from the existential threat currently occupying our White House, another culprit in this uniquely American response to the coronavirus has, thus far, escaped scrutiny.
+It is the Health Insurance Industry.

 Insisting on a “uniquely American” solution to the shameful state of US healthcare coverage was how Senator Max Baucus dismissed national appeals for a universal health plan during legislation of the Affordable Care Act.

 (Citation at the end of the Congressional transcript)

 I wish to single out one person, and that one person is sitting next to me.
 Her name is Liz Fowler.
 Liz Fowler is my chief health counsel.
 Liz Fowler has put my health care team together.
 Liz Fowler worked for me many years ago, left for the private sector, and then came back when she realized she could be there at the creation of health care reform because she wanted that to be, in a certain sense, her profession lifetime goal.
 She put together the White Paper last November — 2008 — the 87-page document which became the basis, the foundation, the blueprint from which almost all health care measures in all bills on both sides of the aisle came.
 She is an amazing person.
 She is a lawyer; she is a Ph.D.
 She is just so decent.
 She is always smiling, she is always working, always available to help any Senator, any staff.
 I thank Liz from the bottom of my heart.
 In many ways, she typifies, she represents all of the people who have worked so hard to make this bill such a great accomplishment.Bill Moyers delivers a compelling critique of the legislative process leading up to the Affordable Care Act.